First Look: Deploying an InterSystems Sharded Cluster

 On the ICM command line, issue the command icm session command, using the -machine option to specify the name of one of the data nodes and the -namespace option to specify the cluster namespace IRISCLUSTER (or the namespace you specified with the Namespace field in the defaults file, if different).
 If you are uncertain about the names of the nodes, you can use the icm inventory command to display the node names:

-If you deployed your cluster manually using the %SYSTEM.Cluster.Sharding API, open a Terminal window on either instance and switch to the IRISCLUSTER namespace (or the namespace you specified when initializing the cluster, if different).
+If you deployed your cluster manually using the %SYSTEM.Cluster.Sharding API, open a Terminal window on either instance using the procedure described for your instanceOpens in a new window in InterSystems IRIS Basics: Connecting an IDE and switch to the IRISCLUSTER namespace (or the namespace you specified when initializing the cluster, if different).

 Open the Terminal SQL shell:

 Create and populate the nonsharded table, test.nonsharded, with the following SQL statements.